 Let’s assume that you already have existing card debt and you want to save on interest by moving it to another card issuer.

-Once you’ve picked a balance transfer deal (more on this below) you’ll usually be prompted to check your eligibility.
+Once you’ve picked a balance transfer deal, you’ll usually be prompted to check your eligibility.
 Provided it’s good news, you can then go ahead and apply for the new card.

 During the application process you’ll be asked if you want to transfer a balance and prompted to provide details of how much it is, which bank it’s currently held with and the account number.